 Under the 2000 Employment Act, employers are required to provide paid sick leave and paid and unpaid maternity leave.

-Medical benefits: There is no minimum qualifying period, except for a 10-month waiting period for maternity care benefits.
+Medical benefits: There is no minimum qualifying period for employees with compulsory coverage, except for a 10-month waiting period for maternity care benefits.

 Sickness and Maternity Benefits

 Sickness benefit: No statutory benefits are provided.